How To Build Retail Customer Loyalty

 Because brick-and-mortar retailers aren’t properly leveraging their true advantages.

-Most have forgotten they must build loyalty to your brand, crew, and location.
-Wanamaker’s knew it in Philadelphia, Neiman Marcus knew it in Dallas, and the Container Store knows it throughout the United States.
+Most have forgotten they must build loyalty to their brand, crew, and location.
+Wanamaker’s knew this in Philadelphia, Neiman Marcus knew it in Dallas, and the Container Store knew it throughout the United States.
 The only way to compete is to control everything within your own four walls.

 To ignore that reality is foolish.